-This family-owned and locally-owned restaurant has become a staple of Indianapolis cuisine.
+Located in the Indianapolis City Market, this family-owned spot has become a staple of Indianapolis cuisine.
 The food is a culmination of years of family recipes and traditions passed down from Ollie and Maxine Bunnell to their children and grandchildren.
 Their mission is to provide “a taste of love in every bite,” and their menu never fails to deliver just that.
 They serve up quality ingredients, generous servings, and unique Southern flavor.
-You can expect to feel right at home when you walk in the doors to this establishment.
-Just don’t leave here without ordering the chicken wings or the fried green tomatoes!
+And if you really want a taste of the south, order the chicken wings or the fried green tomatoes!

 3. Pi Indy

-Pi Indy is both a restaurant in Carmel and a food truck that serves the Central Indiana region.
-The menu consists of traditional pizzas as well as more unique creations like a fig pizza, a corn pie, and even a dessert pie.
+Pi Indy is a food truck that serves the Central Indiana region.
+The menu consists of traditional pizzas as well as more unique creations like a fig pizza or a corn pie.
 The owner Lawrence Scully shops at local farmers’ markets for his produce, so you know the ingredients are always fresh.
 The food truck’s location can be found by checking their social media.
 The one-of-a-kind truck was redesigned so one of the sides is entirely glass and customers can watch the chef craft their pies.
-Whether you’re sitting down at the restaurant or grabbing a slice from the truck to-go, you can’t go wrong with these pizzas.
+No matter where you go to grab a slice, you can’t go wrong with these pizzas.

 4. Bar-B-Q Heaven

 Bar-B-Q Heaven is an Indianapolis barbecue restaurant that’s been around since 1952.
 Owner Ronald F. Jones grew up learning the business and recipes from his parents, the previous owners of the spot, until he took over as president in 1975.
-They now have three locations in the downtown area for whenever you need some of Indy’s best ribs.
+They now have two locations in the downtown area for whenever you need some of Indy’s best ribs—you can even order some at Indianapolis Colts games!
 The business is also known for their heavy community involvement with organizations such as the National Association for the Advancement of Colored People (NAACP) and the National Council of Negro Women (NCNW).
 When you eat here you can feel good about not just the great food but also the causes you’re supporting.